Wellness

 What causes IBS?

-In the process of diagnosing IBS, your doctor will determine the type you have based on certain symptoms.
-Here are the four subcategories of IBS, as listed on Johns Hopkins Medicine’s website:
+Your doctor will determine the type of IBS you have based on your specific symptoms.
+Here are the four subcategories of IBS:

 • IBS-D: Diarrhea and abdominal discomfort